Balanced and Aeppli Parameters for the Heterotic Moduli: Introduction

 Returning to the system \eqref{system-of-eqn}, it is not $\omega$ that is closed, but rather $|\Omega |_\omega \omega^2$.
 Accordingly, we write

-where $[f_A]$ is a basis of $H^{2,2}(X,\mathbb{R})$, and let $\mathfrak{b}^A$ with $A=1,\dots,h^{2,2}$ be real parameters instead of the K\"ahler class.
 On the K\"ahler Calabi-Yau threefold $X$ we have $h^{1,1}=h^{2,2}$, so the dimensions of these parameter spaces are the same.
 Our goal is to construct exact solutions to \eqref{system-of-eqn} (to all orders in deformation theory) given a parameter $\mathfrak{b} \in H^{2,2}(X,\mathbb{R})$ nearby a K\"ahler class.
 Since the system \eqref{system-of-eqn} also involves the Hermitian-Yang-Mills equation, we also incorporate a parameter $\alpha \in H^{0,1}({\rm End} \, E)$ which represents the moduli of Hermitian-Yang-Mills connections.
-We now state our results more precisely.
+Assumption (BG4) associates to each parameter $\alpha$ a holomorphic structure $\bar{\D}_\alpha: \Gamma(E) \rightarrow \Omega^{0,1}(E)$ with $\bar{\D}_\alpha^2=0$ which we also deform to a solution to the system \eqref{system-of-eqn}.

+We now state our results more precisely, and refer to Bott-Chern cohomology $H^{2,2}_{\rm BC}$ as this may be the correct notion of cohomology for parametrizing solutions on non-K\"ahler manifolds; in the present case $X$ admits a background K\"ahler metric and hence $H^{2,2}_{\rm BC}$ is equal to the usual Dolbeault cohomology $H^{2,2}$.